Wolf Trap National Park for the Performing Arts: Performing arts venues

-Presently, Wolf Trap National Park for the Performing Arts organizes and runs several distinct venues and facilities as part of the whole park.
-These include:
+Wolf Trap National Park for the Performing Arts organizes and runs several venues and facilities:

 Filene Center

-The Filene Center, named in honor of Mrs. Shouse's parents, Mr. and Mrs. Lincoln Filene (of the now-defunct department store chain), is the major indoor/outdoor performance venue with seating for 7,028 both under cover and on the lawn in a more casual style.
-Performances are given nightly from May to early September and cover a wide range of musical styles from country music to opera.
+The park's major indoor/outdoor performance venue is Filene Center, which can hold 7,028 in 3,800 seats under cover and space for another 3,200 to sit on the lawn.
+It is named for Shouse's parents, Abraham and Thérèse Lincoln Filene of the now-defunct department store chain Performances are given nightly from May to early September and cover a wide range of musical styles from country music to opera.

-The Filene Center was partially damaged by a fire on March 13, 1971, prior to its opening later that year.
-In all, damages cost around $650,000.
-Despite this setback, the Filene Center opened on schedule on July 1.
-On May 10, a benefit concert was held at Constitution Hall in Washington, D.C. to benefit the rebuilding effort, and featured Pierre Boulez conducting the New York Philharmonic Orchestra.
+The first Filene Center, constructed of Oregon redcedar, was a ten-story-high facility equipped with a computerized lighting system and sophisticated sound equipment.
+Just months before the theater was to open, it was partially destroyed by a fire on March 13, 1971.
+On May 10, a benefit concert to cover the repair costs of around $650,000 was held at Constitution Hall in Washington, D.C.; it featured Pierre Boulez conducting the New York Philharmonic Orchestra.
+The center opened on schedule on July 1, although the inaugural season opening was delayed one month.

-In the summer of 1971, sixty young musical performers were chosen for training in music, dance and acting, to culminate in a production in the newly conceived Filene Center.
-The inaugural season opening was delayed one month due to a fire that destroyed most of the recently constructed center.
-When the Filene Center was finally completed, the theatre, constructed of Oregon redcedar, was a ten-story-high facility equipped with a computerized lighting system and sophisticated sound equipment.
+That summer, 60 young musical performers were chosen for training in music, dance and acting, to culminate in a production at the center.

+On April 14, 1982, the Filene Center was destroyed by fire.
+A temporary structure was built on the park to house performances for the upcoming season.

 The second Filene Center, constructed between 1982 and 1984, is made of douglas-fir with a yellow pine ceiling.
-It includes a smoke/fire detection and suppression system, as well as fire retardant wood, which all cost about a total of $1.7 million.
+It includes a system to detect and suppress fire, as well as fire retardant wood, which all cost about a total of $1.7 million.
 The new amphitheater was also built with state-of-the-art sound and lighting equipment.
-The Filene Center contains a seating capacity of 7,028, including lawn seating, which can fit several hundred more patrons than the original Filene Center could.
-Also compared to the original, the second Filene Center contains improved access to handicapped people as well as more backstage space for performers and crews.
+It holds several hundred more patrons than the original Filene Center, provides better access for handicapped people, and adds backstage space for performers and crews.

-Today, the seating capacity of the Filene Center is about 7,000, including about 3,800 in-house seats and 3,200 lawn seats.
-The dimensions of the main stage are 116' wide × 64' deep × 102' high.
+The main stage is 116 feet wide, 64 deep and 102 high.